abaran803/weather-service/README.md

     3. After that interval, check the history of that account by using /history/{email} GET API.
     Note: It is possible to subscribe more than one city by an account, just call the API /subscribe again with same email and different city

+    4. You can activate the alert for different weather conditions by using API /activate/alert.
+After activating alert, you will get an email with red coloured body content everytime when during weather fetch, the weather condition is same.
+    Note: You can get the entire list of alert type description here: https://openweathermap.org/weather-conditions

 ## API service